Tuesday, May 19, 2026

 It is also important to know that I do not think this belief makes me "better" than anyone else.
 I am not "self-righteous" and my "preaching of the Gospel" is most often simply by the example of how I live my life.
 And "preaching the Gospel" is simply the declaration that God loves ALL men/women and in the person of Jesus Christ, died to pay the price for mankind's rebellion, and he rose from the dead to make a place for his Believers/Followers to dwell forever with Him in a perfect place called Heaven.
 The Good News is that nothing else is required, other than Belief, Trust, Love and a good faith attempt to be like Him (Jesus) while here on Earth.
 And, mankind was created to exist only with a relationship with God, and a love of God---without that relationship, mankind is incomplete, unhappy and lost.
 As a Christian Chaplain I attempt to share this message whenever and wherever appropriate.

 People often tell me that they are "not very religious" but admire many "Christian Morals".
-They are often surprised to learn that I too am not a big fan of "organized religion" that seems to dwell more on man made rules, secular business-money oriented activities and prideful self-righteousness than on the simple Gospel and a loving relationship with God.
+They are often surprised to learn that I too am not a big fan of "organized religion" that seems to dwell more on man made rules, secular business-money oriented activities and prideful self-righteousness than on the simple Gospel and a loving relationship with God who exists in the three persons of the Father, Jesus, and the Holy Spirit.

 Saturday, July 2, 2022